pontem-network/vscode-move-ide/README.md

-# Move IDE for VSCode
+# Move Language extension for VSCode

 Built by developer for developers, this extension will simplify your Move development and will make your first experience with Move less painful.